joelsernamoreno/EvilCrowCable-Wind/README.md

 ## Flash Mode

-To flash the SIDE-A and SIDE-B firmwares on Evil Crow Cable Wind you need a magnet.
+To flash the firmware on Evil Crow Cable Wind you need a magnet.

-Place the magnet on one end of the Evil Crow Cable Wind and connect it to the computer.
-After flashing SIDE-A or SIDE-B do the same with the other end.
+Place the magnet on the active end of the Evil Crow Cable Wind and connect it to the computer.

 ![Magnet](https://github.com/joelsernamoreno/EvilCrowCable-Wind/blob/main/images/magnet.jpg)